Soybean Oil vs. Canola Oil: A Comprehensive Comparison

 Smoke Points

-Soybean Oil: Has a high smoke point of approximately 256°C (493°F), making it suitable for high-heat cooking methods like frying.
+Soybean Oil: Has a high smoke point of 256°C (493°F), making it ideal for high-heat cooking methods such as frying.

-Canola Oil: While also versatile, canola oil has a slightly lower smoke point of around 204°C (400°F), which makes it less ideal for high-heat applications but still suitable for most cooking methods (Health Hub).
+Canola Oil: Has a slightly lower smoke point of around 204°C (400°F), which makes it suitable for general cooking but less optimal for deep frying.

-Canola oil has a neutral flavor, making it a versatile choice for various dishes without altering their taste.
-Soybean oil, on the other hand, has a more pronounced flavor, which can enhance certain recipes but may not be suitable for all culinary applications.
+Canola oil has a neutral flavor, making it versatile for various dishes without altering the taste.
+Soybean oil, while also neutral, may impart a slightly different flavor depending on the processing method.

 Conclusion